 Just sitting here, early in the morning, and lifting up gratitude for YWCA Evanston/North Shore.
 Your tireless work in racial equity and justice is inspiring to our whole community and bears fruit everywhere.
-YWCA Evanston/North Shore is committed to helping our community understand, challenge and eliminate racism, at individual, interpersonal and institutional levels.
+YWCA Evanston/North Shore is committed to helping our community understand, challenge and eliminate racism, at the individual, interpersonal and institutional levels.
 Our programs include:

 - Building Equitable Institutions: In order to effect lasting change, transformation must occur at the systemic level.
 Building Equitable Institutions (BEI) is designed to guide organizations through the steps necessary to become models of equity, inclusion and racial justice.
 We are excited to be able to offer this initiative to institutions ready to make the commitment to the work!

 - Let's Talk @ Lunch is a drop-in discussion series which uses short articles, video clips, and/or recent community events as a catalyst for honest conversation about racial issues.
 LT@L occurs monthly in several locations, including here at the YWCA Evanston/North Shore.

 - Watch, think, react, share, listen, learn!
 "Reel" Talk About Race provides another forum to challenge your thinking and deepen your understanding about issues of race and racism.
-Our monthly "Reel" Talks feature a movie or video followed by facilitated discussion.
+Our "Reel" Talks feature a movie or video followed by facilitated discussion.